The Football Association: Single set of laws

 After many years of wrangling between the London-based Football Association and the Sheffield Football Association, the FA Cup brought the acceptance that one undisputed set of laws was required.
 The two associations had played 16 inter-association matches under differing rules; the Sheffield Rules, the London Rules and Mixed Rules.
 In April 1877, those laws were set with a number of Sheffield Rules being incorporated.
-In 1890 Arthur Kinnaird replace Major Francis Marindin, becoming the fourth president of the Football Association.
+In 1890, Kinnaird replaced Major Francis Marindin, becoming the fourth president of the Football Association.
 Kinnaird had at that time been a FA committeeman since the age of 21, in 1868.
 Kinnaird remained president for the next 33 years, until his death in 1923.

 The FA Cup was initially contested by mostly southern, amateur teams, but more professionally organised northern clubs began to dominate the competition during the early 1880s; "The turning point, north replacing south, working class defeating upper and professionals impinging upon the amateurs' territory, came in 1883."
 Hitherto, public school sides had played a dribbling game punctuated by violent tackles, but a new passing style developed in Scotland was successfully adopted by some Lancashire teams, along with a more organised approach to training.
 Blackburn Olympic reached the final in March 1883 and defeated Old Etonians.
 Near-neighbours Blackburn Rovers started to pay players, and the following season won the first of three consecutive FA Cups.
 The FA initially tried to outlaw professionalism but, in the face of a threatened breakaway body (the British Football Association), by 1885 was forced to permit payments to players.
 Three years later, in 1888, the first Football League was established, formed by six professional clubs from northwest England and six from the midlands.

 In 1992, the Football Association took control of the newly created Premier League which consisted of 22 clubs who had broken away from the First Division of the Football League.
 The Premier League reduced to 20 clubs in 1995 and is one of the richest football leagues in the world.

 The Football Association has updated their logo several times.
 They celebrated their 150th year with a special 2013–2014 season logo.
 The shield design (taken from the coat of arms of the Football Association) is the same, but the three lions, rosettes and border are in gold instead of black and red, with the usual white background.
 The title strip above reads "The FA" in white on gold, and there is a scroll below reading "150 years" in white on gold, between "1863" and "2013".